Recommendations to the Security Council

 Presidency of the Security Council for July:

-Brazil: Party to the Geneva Conventions I-IV, Additional Protocols I-III, the Convention on the Rights of the Child and its Optional Protocol on the involvement of children in armed conflict, the Rome Statute of the ICC, and ILO Convention 182.
+United Kingdom: Party to Geneva Conventions I-IV, Additional Protocols I-III, the Convention on the Rights of the Child and its Optional Protocol on the involvement of children in armed conflict, the Rome Statute of the ICC, and ILO Convention 182.
 Has endorsed the Paris Principles and Commitments, the Safe Schools Declaration, and the Vancouver Principles.

 - Save the Children, DRC Remains Epicenter of Child Suffering in War as Country Tops World List of Grave Violations Against Children, June 27, 2023

 - World Vision, We Must Be Accountable to Ukraine’s Children: An Open Statement in Advance of the UN Secretary-General’s Annual Report on Children and Armed Conflict, June 18, 2023

 - Human Rights Watch, Burkina Faso: Upsurge in Atrocities by Islamist Armed Groups, June 15, 2023

 - Save the Children, “If I Had a Magic Wand, I Would Make Sudan a Much Better Place”: Distressing Experience of Children Revealed in Drawings After Two Months of Violence, June 15, 2023

 - Alliance for Child Protection in Humanitarian Action, et al., Unprotected – Special Edition: Analysis of Funding for Child Protection in Armed Conflict in 2021 and 2022, June 5, 2023